 Contesting Open Container Law Citations - Your Legal Rights

-If you or a loved one have experienced or are charged with an open container law violation, you may be able to defend and fight the charge in court.
+If you or a loved one have experienced or are charged with a public drinking law violation, you may be able to defend and fight the charge in court.